Updated June 2025

 Supply Costs by PSAC Area

-Supply costs in 2023 increased year over year by an average of 8%, mainly because of increased capital and operating costs.
-Drilling, casing, and completion costs increased across all PSAC areas.
+Supply costs in 2024 increased by an average of 6% from 2023 due to lower initial productivity rates in PSAC areas 2, 4, 5, and 7 and increased capital and operating costs.
+Estimated drilling, casing, and completion costs increased across all PSAC areas.
 Higher associated drilling costs, such as service rigs, labour, production casing and cementing, completion fluids, fracture stimulation, transportation, and equipment rentals, also contributed to higher supply costs.